-|You caused an accident||If you recently caused an accident, your car insurance could increase at renewal time.
+If you recently caused an accident, your car insurance could go up at renewal time.
+An at-fault accident could affect your rates for three to five years, depending on your state and insurer.
 Your best solution is to try to keep a clean driving record going forward.
-You may also want to compare quotes to see if you can get a lower rate from another insurer.
+You could also compare auto insurance quotes to see if you can get a lower rate from another insurer.